Performance Testing for Mobile Apps: Ensuring Scalability Under Heavy Load

 5. Backend and API Bottlenecks

-Mobile apps rely heavily on backend servers, APIs, and cloud services.
-Performance testing must also encompass server-side bottlenecks, database performance, API response times, and server scaling to ensure the entire ecosystem performs well under load.
+Mobile applications can hardly thrive without backend servers, APIs, and cloud services.
+This calls for performance testing that includes server-side bottlenecks, database performance, API response times, and server scaling to ensure that the entire ecosystem under load holds up well.

 Top Techniques for Mobile App Performance Testing